 You may not be able to find all these in one ministry but look for as many as possible, leading with sound biblical doctrine, love, and the Spirit of God being present.

 It is Important to Remain in Fellowship with Other Believers

-I have often heard the saying, God will not have you leave a church unless He shows you where to go!
+I have often heard the saying, and God will not have you leave a church unless He shows you where to go!
 Sounds good, but not necessarily true.
 It depends on why you are leaving.
 If you are being spiritual, physically, or emotionally abused, you should leave that ministry for your own well being.
 Don’t walk, but run as fast as you can!
-Do not isolate yourself, continue to pray, read the word and fellowship with other believers, and visit other ministries.
+Do not isolate yourself.
+Continue to pray, read the word and fellowship with other believers, and visit other ministries.